fresheneesz/bip-efficient-bitcoin-vaults/cd/bip-constraindestination.md

 OP_CONSTRAINDESTINATION (*OP_CD for short*) redefines opcode OP_SUCCESS_82 (0x52).
 The opcode can be used to limit the destinations that and fee that a input can contribute to.
 It does the following:

 1. The top item on the stack is popped and interpreted as a `numberOfOutputs`.
-2. The next few items on the stack, numbering `2 * numberOfOutputs`, are popped and interpreted as the map `outputValues` which maps output IDs to an amount of bitcoin sent to that address from the UTXO.
-For each pair, the output ID appears first, followed by the amount of bitcoin.
+2. The next few items on the stack, numbering `2 * numberOfOutputs`, are popped and interpreted as the map `outputValues` which maps output indexes to an amount of bitcoin sent to that address from the UTXO.
+For each pair, the output index appears first, followed by the amount of bitcoin.
+The "output index" is the index of the output in the tx_out list.
 3. The next item on the stack is popped and interpreted as a `numberOfAddresses`.
 4. The next few items on the stack, numbering `numberOfAddresses`, are popped and interpreted as the list `addressList`.
 5. The next item popped from the stack is interpreted as the positive integer `sampleWindowFactor`.
 This determines the sample window used to calculate the recent median fee.
 The window is described as a number of blocks: